UDOOboard/Vision-Docs/docs/02_Hardware_References/04_Storage_Options.md

 ### S-ATA

-Both Apollo Lake E3940 and E39050 processors embed a SATA Controller, which offers up to two **SATA III 6.0 Gbps** interfaces.
+Both Apollo Lake E3940 and E3950 processors embed a SATA Controller, which offers up to two **SATA III 6.0 Gbps** interfaces.
 Of these interfaces, one SATA channel is carried out to a standard male S-ATA connector, CN11 (the other SATA channel is available on the M.2 Key B socket).

-A dedicated power connector (*CN10*), can be used to give supply to *2.5"* Hard Disk Drives (or Solid State Drives) connected to the SATA male connector.
+A dedicated power connector (*CN10*), can be used to power *2.5"* Hard Disk Drives (or Solid State Drives) connected to the SATA male connector.
 The dedicated power connector is a 4-pin male connector.
 You can find this cable in the [SATA data and power cables for UDOO Vision](https://shop.udoo.org/en/catalogsearch/result/?q=+Sata++data+and+power+cables) kit.

 <span class="label label-warning">Heads up!</span> To connect a *3.5"* Hard Drive you need to provide SATA +5V+12V combo power supply from an external source.